One thing many people don’t fully understand is the importance of micronutrients, such as vitamins and minerals, in maintaining overall health.

 - Consume Dairy or Dairy Alternatives: Dairy products such as milk, yoghurt, and cheese are rich in calcium, vitamin D, and other nutrients important for bone health.
 If you’re lactose intolerant or following a vegan diet, choose fortified plant-based milk alternatives like almond milk, soy milk, or oat milk.

-- Include Healthy Fats: Incorporate sources of healthy fats into your diet, such as avocados, nuts, seeds, olive oil, and fatty fish like salmon and sardines.
+- Include Healthy Fats: such as avocados, nuts, seeds, olive oil, and fatty fish like salmon and sardines.
 These foods provide essential fatty acids and fat-soluble vitamins like vitamin E.

 - Don’t Forget About Legumes: Legumes such as beans, lentils, chickpeas, and peas are excellent sources of protein, fiber, folate, iron, and other micronutrients.
 Incorporate them into soups, salads, stews, and main dishes regularly.